 A lateral S-shaped curvature of the thoracic and lumbar spine, usually with involved vertebrae rotation.
 Unequal shoulder and scapular height and unequal hip levels, rib interspaces flared on convex side.

 An exaggerated posterior curvature of the thoracic spin that causes significant back pain and limited mobility

-Exhibits rapid and shallow respirations.
-Faster than 24 per minute
+Exhibits rapid and shallow respirations. <24 per minute